Wickham car

 Lab 20 Mickleover

-The Wickham car Lab 20 No: RDB999507 pictured crossing the road from Etwall to Radbourne on the Mickleover test track whilst running a rail tour in the spring of 1990.
+The Wickham car Lab 20 No: RDB999507 pictured crossing Heage Road between Etwall and Radbourne on the Mickleover test track whilst running a rail tour in the spring of 1990.

 Les Nixon

 The Wickham was sold to the East Lancashire Railway in 1997 and later moved to the Middleton Railway on 11th June 2003.
-It is currently based at the Lavender Line in Isfield, East Sussex.
+It is currently based at the Lavender Line in Isfield, East Sussex and is now privately owned.

 Top